monarch-initiative/hpoannotqc/docs/index.rst

 This application is designed to perform Q/C of the HPO annotation data.
-It will also transform the "old" small files into the new small file format.